Common Candy Dishwasher Error Codes

 Possible Causes:

-- Faulty Wire Harness: Open circuit, loose connections, or leads off place between the main PCB and the U.I.
+- Faulty Wire Harness: Open circuit, loose connections, or leads out of place between the main PCB and the U.I.

 - Faulty U.I.
 (User Interface): The display panel or its internal circuitry is defective.